Follow us on:

 Group trip to Thailand with Kras

-Fourteen years ago we made our first trip to Thailand with the Dutch travel company Kras.
-It was a complete arranged group trip where we o elephant rides makes a in the picture went with monkeys and tigers.
-Many people, including us, were already asking questions.
-Is this okay?
 We were assured several times at the time that the animals were well cared for and that there were good reasons why the animals had to live in captivity.
-There was no reason to doubt this.
-Without help, these animals wouldn't be able to survive, so in a way you were doing the animals a favour, we were told.
+There was no reason to doubt this at the time.
+Without help these animals could not survive, so in a sense you were doing the animals a favor, we were told.

-Good to know: Travel provider Kras completely removed all activities with animals from their package holidays a few years ago.
-Well done @Kras.
+Good to know: Travel provider Kras (now part of TUI) completely removed all activities with animals from their package tours a few years ago.
+Well done @TUI.

 Wereldreizigers.nl